wp-plugins/foliopress-wysiwyg/readme.txt

 = How about different language versions? =

-Here's how you can switch the language:

-1. open /wp-content/plugins/foliopress-wysiwyg/fckeditor/fckconfig.js

-2. search for FCKConfig.DefaultLanguage = 'en' ; and change it to
-FCKConfig.DefaultLanguage = 'de' ; (you are able to get full list of languages in /wp-content/plugins/foliopress-wysiwyg/fckeditor/editor/lang)

-3. search for FCKConfig.AutoDetectLanguage = true ; and change it to
-FCKConfig.AutoDetectLanguage = false ;

-In a future version, we will be adding languages to the Settings panel.
+Check out the plugin settings.
 Please note that the image management system remains English for the moment but will also be updated to multilingual in 2010.

 = I get 'Toolbar set "Foliovision" doesn't exist' error message when I edit a post. =